primeqa/create-primeqa-app/README.md

 By default the reader initializes the `PrimeQA/tydiqa-primary-task-xlm-roberta-large` from the Huggingface model hub.

-To use your own reader model, place your model in a directory under `primeqa-store/model` and point to it from the UI.
-From `Application Settings` scroll down to `Reader Settings` and to `Model` and set it to `/store/model/<model-dir>`,  replace `model-dir` with the name of the directory containing the model files.
+To use your own reader model, place your model in a directory under `primeqa-store/model`.
+To point to your model from the UI, navigate to  `Application Settings`, scroll down to `Reader Settings` and to `Model` and set it to `/store/model/<model-dir>`, replace `model-dir` with the name of the directory containing the model files.

 The service will load the model and initialize a new reader.
 This may take a few minutes.
 Subsequent queries will use this model.